CodedPraveen/How-to-use-Git-and-Github/readme.md

 git commit -m "I Do Changes in Index.html"
 ```

-And see in Github repository to
+And see in Github Repository to

 ```
 git push